trevorkwan/Riversol-Data-Science-MDS-Capstone-Project/README.md

 # Classification Modeling for Riversol

-We built a classification model to predict whether or not a sample taker will become a paying customer.
+We were tasked with predicting whether or not a sample taker will become a paying customer.
+To answer this business question, we built a classification model.
+However, due to limitations in quality of features and number of features provided, our model yielded high recall but low precision.
+We then pivot towards conducting exploratory feature analysis to help Riversol identify customer features that are most influential to whether or not a sample taker will end up purchasing.

+The final report for classification modeling and exploratory analysis can be found [here](https://github.com/trevorkwan/Riversol-Data-Science-MDS-Capstone-Project/blob/main/reports/Final_Exploratory_Analysis_Classification_Report.pdf).

+# Usage
 *After running the following step by step, you will get an extra column called "buy_pred" that contains True/False prediction based on the 8 features.

-# Usage
 #### Prerequisite
 Before step 1, you should have postgressql installed.\
 Please check [HERE](https://www.postgresql.org/download/) for downloading or run `brew install postgresql` in the terminal if you are on a Mac with homebrew.